Mryococo91/esx/README.md

 It also doesn't come with a inventory since you shouldn't be using that garbage UI for that, make a real one.

-For OGs I made a development discord: https://discord.gg/H86eaEPwvK
+For OGs I made a **development** discord, not some 'help' discord and not for people who don't know code: https://discord.gg/H86eaEPwvK

+## Improvements over ESX

+- Server performance improvements, such as saving player data
+- Supports multiple character scripts such as kashacters
+- Supports multiple groups
+- Vehicles don't despawn ever

 ## Installation